Uncovering Semantic Selectivity of Latent Groups in Higher Visual Cortex with Mutual Information-Guided Diffusion: Experiments

-\textbf{Macaque IT Cortex Dataset.} We use single-unit spiking responses from the IT cortex of two macaques (denoted as M1 and M2) during a passive object recognition task \citep{majaj2015simple}.
-Each head-fixed macaque passively viewed a stream of grayscale naturalistic object images while electrophysiological activity in the IT cortex was recorded.
-Neural activity was recorded from 110 IT channels in M1 and 58 channels in M2.
-Each image was presented for 100 ms at the center of gaze, and neural responses were measured in a post-stimulus window of 70–170 ms. The stimulus set consisted of 5760 images spanning eight basic-level categories, as illustrated in Fig.~\ref{fig:dataset-intro}.
-To introduce identity-preserving variation, images were simulated via ray-tracing with randomized object position, scale, and pose.
-As previous studies \citep{lindsey2024factorized} have shown that IT neurons exhibit a degree of invariance to background context, we segment out the foreground object in each stimulus image.
+\textbf{Macaque IT Cortex Dataset.} We use single-unit spiking responses from the IT cortex of two macaques (M1 and M2) during a passive object recognition task \citep{majaj2015simple}.
+Each head-fixed macaque passively viewed grayscale naturalistic object images while electrophysiological activity was recorded from 58 IT channels in M1 and 110 in M2.
+Each image was shown for 100 ms at the center of gaze, and neural responses were measured within a 70–170 ms post-stimulus window.
+The dataset contains 5760 images spanning eight basic-level categories (Fig.~\ref{fig:dataset-intro}).
+To introduce identity-preserving variation, images were generated via ray-tracing with randomized object position, scale, and pose.
+Following prior work \citep{lindsey2024factorized}, we segment the foreground in each image to reduce background effects.

 \textbf{Model Settings.} \textbf{(1)} Neural VAE.
 We adopt a two-layer MLP for both the encoder and the decoder.
 We set the neural latent dimension number to $D = 24$ and partition it into $G = 4$ latent groups, each with a group rank of $D_g = 6$.
 The first two groups are supervised: Group 1 is informed by the 3D rotation angles provided in the dataset, and Group 2 uses the 8-way one-hot category\_id labels.
 The remaining groups, Group 3 and Group 4, are learned in an unsupervised manner. \textbf{(2)} Neural Encoder.
 We first extract the DINO embeddings \citep{caron2021emerging} from the raw images.
 For DINO, we adopt the \texttt{ViT-B/16} architecture and its image embedding size is $384$.
 The density ratio estimator $s_{\boldsymbol{\phi}}\left(\mathbf{z}_g, \mathbf{y}\right)$ is implemented as a three-layer convolutional neural network. \textbf{(3)} Diffusion model.
 We downsample images to a resolution of $128 \times 128$ and trained an image diffusion model based on a U-Net architecture \citep{ronneberger2015u}.
 The diffusion step $T$ is set as $150$ and the $t'$ is set as $135$.
 Further details on the model architecture and hyper-parameters are listed in the Appendix~\ref{sec:mig-method}.